-- 83.In order to be fully enrolled at the University, sponsored students must pay the following tuition fees and other charges: - a.
+- 85.In order to be fully enrolled at the University, sponsored students must comply with the requirements of the Ravensbourne University London Tuition Fee Policy: - a.
 Self-Funding Students: Subject to the agreement of the Finance team, fees can be paid in instalments, otherwise full payment of the annual tuition fee is required within 7 days of enrolling. - b.
 Fee Payable by a Sponsor: Confirmation that fees are being paid by a sponsor must be received by the University no later than 31 October. - c.
 Returning undergraduate students must pay the relevant year's tuition fees and any other relevant year charges.